Keeping your home & family secure

 What are the trends developing in the security space?

 1) With the surge in low-cost electronics a lot of companies are now offering to install home security systems.
 In many cases the person, such as an electrician or IT provider are not actually licenced to do so.
 Whilst they may know how to pull a cable through a wall, even if the system works, when it comes time to file an insurance claim you may find it rejected on the basis that the system was not installed according to Australian Standards.

 Many smaller security businesses claim to provide monitoring but do not in fact do this in-house.
 Rather, they outsource it on a wholesale basis and charge you an inflated margin for a third-party to provide monitoring.
 The end-result is usually a cheaper, lesser product.
 You will usually only find out it doesn't work, the one time you needed it to.Whilst there are tens of thousands of security companies, very few actually own a monitoring centre.

 The Australian Security Industry Association Limited (ASIAL - asial.com.au) publish a list of 'graded' monitoring centres who have been independently audited and approved by police and insurers.
-The A1 Grading is the highest level.
-Consumers should avoid any company who is not listed.
+Consumers should actively avoid any company who is not listed.

 2) Calamity (calamity.com.au) uses 'IP monitoring' to allow alarm systems to be monitored without phonelines.
 This can save you money on line rental (you no longer require a fixed phone service)